benjamin-wee/gift-redemption-tracker/README.md

 ## Overview

-This project implements a **Gift Redemption System** to manage the distribution of Christmas gifts by departments.
+This project implements a Command Line **Gift Redemption System** to manage the distribution of Christmas gifts by departments.

 ---